JustinM1/VaporS3Signer/README.md

 - Add `vapor-S3Signer.json` file to your Config/secrets folder.

 The `vapor-S3Signer.json` file should contain your access key, secret key, and the region of your bucket.
-You can also include a temporary token for EC2 instance.
+You can also include a temporary token for EC2 instance which is optional.

 Ex.
 ```ruby